 - Cartoon Network Racing features various Cartoon Network properties: Johnny Bravo, Cow and Chicken, Dexter's Laboratory, The Powerpuff Girls, I Am Weasel and Courage the Cowardly Dog.

 - Cartoon Network Speedway is based on Cartoon Network properties.
-The racers are from Courage the Cowardly Dog, Cow and Chicken, Ed, Edd n Eddy, and Johnny Bravo.
+The racers are from Courage the Cowardly Dog, Cow and Chicken, Ed, Edd n Eddy, Johnny Bravo, and Sheep in the Big City.
 The tracks are also based on settings from the shows.

 - Chocobo Racing is based on the Chocobo's Dungeon series.
 The cast includes Chocobo who races on rocket roller skates, Mog who rides a scooter, White Mage on a flying carpet, and Black Mage on a cloud.
 Power ups are based on spells from the Final Fantasy games, such as Haste for the speed booster, Fire for the projectile, Fira for the homing missile, Reflect for invincibility, and Ultima for the mass attack.